MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/using-ado-with-microsoft-visual-basic.md

 ## Visual Basic Examples

 Many Visual Basic examples are included with the ADO documentation.
-For more information, see [ADO Code Examples in Microsoft Visual Basic](ado-code-examples-in-microsoft-visual-basic.md).
+For more information, see [ADO code examples in Microsoft Visual Basic](ado-code-examples-in-microsoft-visual-basic.md).